 Annual Credit Card Fees

 Annual fees vary, but they could be $500 or more.
 A credit card that offers many services or perks might have a high annual fee, but some consumers consider this a worthwhile expense in exchange for the services.
-Consumers with less-than-stellar credit may be forced to choose a credit card with high annual fees as they rebuild their credit.
+Consumers with less-than-stellar credit may have to choose a credit card with high annual fees as they rebuild their credit.

 No-Fee Credit Cards